hironobu-s/conoha-iso/README-en.md

 ## Introduction

 You need the authentication information such as API-Username, API-Password, Tenant-ID and Region to run conoha-iso.
-Region should be "tyo1", "sin1", or "sjc1".
+These are on the ConoHa control-panel and Region should be "tyo1", "sin1", or "sjc1".

-These are on the ConoHa control-panel.

 How to pass these, You can select the way via command-line arguments, or also environment variables.

 **Via command-line arguments**

-You can use -p, -t, -r options.
+You can use -u, -p, -t, -r options.

 ```bash
 ./conoha-iso list -u [API-Username] -p [API-Password] -t [Tenant-ID] -r [Region]